Elevated Brownies Recipe | Download for FREE!

 Tropicana Cookies

-This hybrid strain offers bold orange colors due to its vibrant hairs, while the buds themselves have deep purple hues.
+This sativa-dominant hybrid strain offers bold orange colors due to its vibrant hairs, while the buds themselves have deep purple hues.

-Myths About Orange Weed Strains
+Myths About Orange Bud Strains

-Before we let you go, we wanted to address some common myths about orange weed strains.
+Before we let you go, we wanted to address some common myths about orange strains.
+This way, you’ve got all your information correct and accurate.

 Myth #1.
 It’s more potent than other less orange strains.